zumba/zumba.github.com/_posts/2012-11-05-cakephp-optimizations.md

 One reason is because our sessions are stored in database, causing a insert/update in every single request.

 5) View cache.
 You can use cake view cache or other system, like [Varnish](https://www.varnish-cache.org/).
-Depending of your system cake view cache is enough and give more flexibility, once you can still add some PHP in the caches.
+Depending of your system cake view cache is enough and give more flexibility, since you can still add some PHP in the caches.
 Just be careful with restrict pages.
 Sometimes the cache will make it public for people with the URL.
 See more details on [CakePHP Documentation](http://book.cakephp.org/2.0/en/core-libraries/helpers/cache.html).

 6) ``requestAction`` and elements.
 Most of the sites has some dynamic content which need to render several times, for example the site menu.
 Usually the content comes from database and you have to add the request to the model into the ``AppController``.
-It causes one or more query per request, which probably is unnecessary to do in all requests, once it will be the same for few minutes or even hours.
+It causes one or more query per request, which probably is unnecessary to do in all requests, since it will be the same for few minutes or even hours.
 The solution is use the [``requestAction``](http://book.cakephp.org/2.0/en/controllers.html#Controller::requestAction) inside the element and use the [cache element](http://book.cakephp.org/2.0/en/views.html#caching-elements).
 All built-in CakePHP and very simple to use.
 In the end, after the first request (which could be a little